njaglobal/SportsOS/docs/architecture/authorization.md

 ## Port: AuthorizationService

-A future `AuthorizationService` port (in `src/ports/` or `src/app/`) will encapsulate `can(person, permission, scope)`.
-It reads `PersonRole` and `IdentityVerification` via repository ports.
+A future `AuthorizationService` (owned by the application layer) will encapsulate `can(person, permission, scope)`.
+It reads memberships, assignments, and `IdentityVerification` via repository/query ports.
 Not built this sprint beyond the type definitions.

 ## Multi-tenancy interaction

-Permissions are evaluated within a tenant.
-A role scoped to Organization A in Tenant PH grants nothing in Tenant SG.
+Permissions are evaluated within a tenant for organization/tenant-owned and event-scoped resources.
+An `OrganizationRoleAssignment` in Tenant PH grants nothing in Tenant SG.
+Platform-global permissions (from `PlatformRoleAssignment`) may span tenants under strict audit.
 See `tenancy.md`.

 ## Audit

-Permission grants, revocations, and denied authorization attempts are auditable (R16-style).
+Membership grants/revocations, assignment changes, and denied authorization attempts are auditable.
 See `audit-integrity.md`.